 Regardless of how you stream, it’s important to remember that true wireless earbud batteries aren’t built to last.
 The unending deplete-charge cycle that we subject our earbuds to quickly degrades the lithium-ion cells’ capacities.
 You’ve likely experienced this with a smartphone you’ve had for a few years: it just doesn’t hold a charge like it used to.
 That’s exactly what happens to true wireless earbuds, only faster.
 Fortunately, some manufacturers and storefronts have exceptional warranties and repair services.

-As far as unsealed earbuds are concerned, the Microsoft Surface Earbuds sound good and reproduce audio accurately.
+As far as unsealed earbuds are concerned, the Microsoft Surface Earbuds sounds good.
 Due to the unsealed design, sub-bass notes sound lacking and it shows in the frequency response chart above.
-Most open-fit earbud tunings attempt to counteract the poor fit with egregious sub-bass amplification, but Microsoft leaned into it and focused more on accurate midrange and treble reproduction.
+Most open-fit earbud tunings attempt to counteract the poor fit with egregious sub-bass amplification, but Microsoft leans into it with more focus on accurate midrange and treble reproduction.

-Vocals sound very good through these earbuds, and are never at risk of auditory masking from the bass notes.
+Vocals sound very good, and are never at risk of auditory masking from the bass notes.
 That said, external noises can (and do) still mask detail, making your music sound “unclear” if you listen anywhere beyond a quiet place like your home.

 Lows, mids, and highs

 The Rainbow Kitten Surprise song Painkillers opens with alternate picking between the fourth and sixth guitar strings.
 During the intro, the shakers are audible even amid the louder, lower sound of the guitar plucks.
-Sam Melo’s vocals come through clearly during the verse and chorus, with no audible masking even once the backing drums enter at 1:44.
-A little later, hi-hats become present; this is the only moment when auditory masking is pretty apparent.
-Individual guitar strings are picked in sync with the hi-hat hits, rendering the resonant cymbal frequencies difficult to hear.
+Sam Melo’s voice comes through clearly during the verse and chorus, even once the backing drums enter at 1:44.
+A little later, hi-hats become present and remain clear.
+Individual guitar strings are picked in sync with the hi-hat hits, rendering the cymbals difficult to hear.
 I don’t experience this difficulty when listening with the Drop x Sennheiser HD6XX.

-Can I use the Microsoft Surface Earbuds for phone calls?
+Can you use the Microsoft Surface Earbuds for phone calls?

 For a pair of earbuds with software so interwoven into the Microsoft 365 ecosystem, the microphone quality is surprising.
-Voice transmission isn’t particularly clear and it doesn’t sound much better than something like the Anker SoundCore Liberty Air 2, which cost half as much as these earbuds.
+Voice transmission isn’t particularly clear and it doesn’t sound much better than something like the Nothing Ear 1, which costs less than these earbuds.
 Colleagues may note that you sound “off” during your endless conference calls.